hashicorp/terraform-provider-azurerm/website/docs/r/key_vault.html.markdown

 * `tenant_id` - (Required) The Azure Active Directory tenant ID that should be used for authenticating requests to the key vault.

 * `access_policy` - (Required) An access policy block as described below.
-At least one policy is required up to a maximum of 16.
+A maximum of 16 may be declared.

 * `enabled_for_deployment` - (Optional) Boolean flag to specify whether Azure Virtual Machines are permitted to retrieve certificates stored as secrets from the key